bentan1020/innerMosaic/README.md

 - the 'web' folder is a sales page for our app
 - the 'ai' folder trains an AI model mounted in Collab Notebook
 - mobile and backend serves as an entry way
+- ensure you whitelist your own IP in mongoDB